omoju/omoju.github.io/_posts/2015-11-9-Hiphopathy-Introduction.md

 ---
 layout: post-no-feature
-title: "Hiphopathy - Introduction "
+title: "Hiphopathy, A Dissertation In Seven Acts: Introduction"
 description: "One of most pressing questions for my generation to answer is that of maximizing participation.
 In my field of computer science (CS), there is a near absence of women and underrepresented ethnic-minorities (African